Compare symptoms here. Check your own plant in the app.

 The first useful checks are old leaves vs new leaves, soil moisture, weather swings, and whether spots are involved too.

-Compare symptoms CucumbersCucumber leaves can go from a few white patches to a tired canopy quickly when mildew pressure builds.
+Compare likely causes CucumbersCucumber leaves can go from a few white patches to a tired canopy quickly when mildew pressure builds.

 The first move is to assess spread and plant density, then decide how much affected growth needs to come out.

-Compare symptoms PeppersCurling leaves are a stress sign before they are a final diagnosis.
+Compare likely causes PeppersCurling leaves are a stress sign before they are a final diagnosis.
 Peppers often show it when the root zone, heat, or growth pressure is not balanced.

 The useful read comes from the whole plant: leaf shape, flower drop, water rhythm, and how exposed the plant is to heat.

-Compare symptoms BasilBasil droops fast, which makes it easy to overreact.
+Compare likely causes BasilBasil droops fast, which makes it easy to overreact.
 The useful difference is whether the soil is dry, the plant is chilled, or the roots are staying too wet.

 Because basil is quick to show stress, it is also a good crop for simple triage before you do too much.

-Compare symptoms Houseplant rootsMany indoor plants show root trouble through leaf symptoms first.
+Compare likely causes Houseplant rootsMany indoor plants show root trouble through leaf symptoms first.
 If the soil stays wet, smells wrong, or recovery never comes, the root zone needs attention.

 This page helps you start with the root clue instead of treating every top-leaf symptom separately.